sacherjj/CasperLabs/QUERYING.md

 ### Scala
 Checkout our public repository where Scala client is published [http://repo.casperlabs.io/casperlabs/repo/](http://repo.casperlabs.io/casperlabs/repo/) and the Docker image: [https://hub.docker.com/r/casperlabs/client](https://hub.docker.com/r/casperlabs/client).

-Also, it can be built locally, see [DEVELOPER.md#building-nodes-client](/DEVELOPER.md#building-nodes-client) for more information.
+Also, it can be built locally, see the [Developer Guide](/DEVELOPER.md#building-nodes-client) for more information.

 Print the help message (assuming if you decided to built it locally): `./client/target/universal/stage/bin/casperlabs-client --help`.